-Subjects offered at Junior Certificate Level in St Kevin’s Community College include core subjects (usually compulsory for all students), a modern language (French or Spanish) and optional subjects.
+Subjects offered at Junior Cycle Level in St Kevin’s Community College include core subjects (usually compulsory for all students), a modern language (French or Spanish) and optional subjects.
 Students engage in a selection process of option subjects upon enrolment after a short tasting period in first year.
 Descriptions of each subject are available on the National Council for Curriculum and Assessment website.

 Core Subjects